Elliot Hearte (of SUM Gallery), Andrea Creamer, and Vincent Tao, moderated by Am Johal

 This third session is dedicated to a frank and open discussion about Community and Solidarity, and how we might be better neighbours within our geographical location as arts institutions and arts workers.

 ANDREA CREAMER is renter, a worker, community organizer, and interdisciplinary artist currently residing in Toronto.
 Her works investigate spaces of contestation, counterpublics, and notions of site-specificity.
 Often articulated in the form of text, painting, sculpture or video, her material practice reflects on forms of protest, the mechanisms that produce social spaces, and the ephemeral and always shifting character of socially-based practices.
 She is a recent graduate from the Masters of Visual Studies program at the University of Toronto.

 SUM Gallery produces, presents and exhibits with a curatorial vision favouring challenging, thought-provoking multidisciplinary work that pushes boundaries and initiates dialogue.
 We began as Pride in Art, founded by Two-Spirit artist and activist Robbie Hong in 1998.
 In 2008 Pride in Art mounted the first Queer Arts Festival.
 This year, SUM opens as a permanent space, presenting year-round multidisciplinary exhibitions and events that further the artistic vision of the Queer Arts Festival.
 SUM brings diverse communities together to support artistic risk-taking, incite creative collaboration and experimentation, and celebrate the rich heritage of queer artists and art.

-This talk, and Andrea Creamer’s Anti-fascist Karaoke Lounge Party + Screening are both made possible by additional support from SFU’s Vancity Office of Community Engagement.
+This project was made possible by additional support from SFU's Vancity Office of Community Engagement.